Protect an Application

 - ./policy.rego:/etc/opa/policies/policy.rego:ro

-1These lines configure heimdall to use our config and rule file and to run in proxy operation mode.
+1These lines configure heimdall to use our configuration, key store, and rule file, and to run in proxy operation mode.

-2Here, we configure the "upstream" service.
-As already written above, it is a very simple service, which just echoes back everything it receives.
+2Here, we configure the "upstream" service, which, as mentioned earlier, is a simple service that echoes everything it receives.

-3This is our NGINX, which mimics an IDP system and exposes an JWKS endpoint with our key material.
+3This section configures our NGINX service, which mimics an IDP system and exposes a JWKS endpoint with our key material.

-4And these lines configure our OPA instance to use our authorization policy
+4These lines configure our OPA instance to use the authorization policy.

-6. Alternatively, if you would like to implement EAA with heimdall, create or copy the following docker-compose-eaa.yaml file and modify it to include the correct paths to the heimdall-config.yaml, upstream-rules.yaml, policy.rego, idp.nginx and the jwks.json files from above as well:
+7. Alternatively, if you prefer to implement EAA with heimdall, create or modify the following docker-compose-eaa.yaml file.
+Be sure to update it with the correct paths to the heimdall-config.yaml, upstream-rules.yaml, policy.rego, idp.nginx, and jwks.json files from above.

 services: